How To Open A Dvd Drive in A Laptop

 For further information, click on the troubleshooting methods listed below.
 Continue to the following troubleshooting step if the problem is not fixed.

-The operating system's Windows Explorer or File Explorer both have a manual CD/DVD tray ejection option.
+The Windows Exsystemsr File Explorer board has a manual CD/DVD tray ejection option.
 The actions below should be followed to eject the tray from the operating system:

 • To launch Windows Explorer or File Explorer, press the Windows key + E.